Lufthansa, United to Announce Partnership Monday

 LONDON (AP) _ United Airlines and Lufthansa German Airlines are about to team up and join the air travel industry’s growing list of alliances that let rival carriers share passengers, sources said Friday.

-Terms of the United-Lufthansa deal, which isn’t to be signed until Monday and is subject to regulators’ approval, involve a ″code sharing″ agreement that allows carriers to list connecting services under one flight number.
-The two would also share frequent flier incentives, sources said.
+Terms of the deal are unclear, but it apparently will involve a ″code sharing″ agreement that allows carriers to list connecting services under one flight number.

 Code-sharing deals have become more popular in recent years as airlines try to expand their global reach without forming outright mergers with other carriers.